fido-device-onboard/go-fdo/delegate.md

 There is no guarentee that an X5Chain will have all the same keys of a certian-type only, especially when onboarding devices of different types.

+This means that - unlike in most cases where the implementation will automagically keep key types consistent from di through to0, to1, to2 - under delegate, the caller has the flexibility and the *respnosibility* to use any cert chain, even if it is mis-alisgned (or mis-rooted) with the proper owner key, as will be determined by DI (defaults to ec384)

+A delegate name `=` is a special identifer used to equate to a Delegate chain whose name is that of the key type for the device, as indicated in the Ownership Voucher. i.e. It will resolve to a chain by one of the names: `RSA2048RESTR`, `RSAPKCS`, `RSAPSS`, `SECP256R1` or `SECP384R1`.

 # Theory

 ## Chain Keys and Types